mybluecrossSign In Register

 How long do I have to apply after leaving my group plan?

 If you apply for coverage from 61 to 182 days after leaving your group plan, medical information for each participant is required to determine acceptance.
-After 182 days of leaving your group plan you will not be eligible to enroll on the retiree plan.

 Does this plan include couple or family rates?

-A couple or family rate does not apply for this plan, as all rates are per plan participant.
 If your plan includes a spouse or dependents, rates for each additional plan participant are determined using the rates specified within their age bracket at the coverage level you've chosen.
 The monthly premium is calculated as the sum of all rates for each of the plan participants included on the plan.
 These rates will change as each plan participant reaches a new age bracket or upon changes to the overall rate by Manitoba Blue Cross.

 When will my retiree plan be effective?